1 / 12

 Overview

-Abeliophyllum distichum is a deciduous shrub reaching 3–5 feet (90–150 cm) tall with an equal to greater spread at maturity.
-Young plants grow in an upright form; older specimens develop arching, spreading branch structure.
-Stems are distinctly four-angled and grayish-brown; older bark peels in thin strips revealing lighter brown underlayers.
-Leaves are opposite, ovate to elliptic, medium green during the growing season, and develop purple-tinged tones in fall before dropping.
-White to pale pink flowers with yellow throats appear on bare stems in late winter, 3–5 weeks before forsythia.
-Individual flowers measure approximately 0.5 inch (1.3 cm) across.
-The open, arching branch structure becomes apparent once foliage drops in fall and persists through winter.
-Late hard frosts can damage open flowers, turning petals brown and reducing the display.
-The plant produces sparse flowers and develops leggy growth over 2–3 seasons in shade.
+Abeliophyllum distichum is a deciduous shrub in the family Oleaceae reaching 3-5 feet (90-150 cm) tall with an equal to somewhat greater spread at maturity.
+Young plants grow in an upright form; older specimens develop an arching, spreading branch structure.
+Stems are four-angled and grayish-brown, and older bark peels in thin strips revealing lighter brown underlayers.
+Leaves are opposite, ovate to elliptic, medium green through the growing season, and develop purple-tinged tones in fall before dropping.
+Flowers 0.5 inch (1.3 cm) across, white to pale pink with a yellow throat, open on bare stems in late winter, typically 3-5 weeks before Forsythia species in the same zone.
+The arching branch structure is visible through winter once the leaves drop.
+The genus is monotypic — A. distichum is the only species — and the plant is classified as endangered in its native Korean range due to habitat loss and limited geographic distribution.
+Late hard frosts after buds open can turn the petals brown and curtail the display for that season, and plants in shade flower sparsely and develop leggy growth over 2-3 years.

 Native Range

-Abeliophyllum distichum is native to a restricted area in central Korea, primarily in Chungcheongbuk-do province.
-In its natural habitat it grows on rocky slopes and forest edges with well-drained soils at elevations of 300–1,000 feet (90–300 m).
+Abeliophyllum distichum is native to a restricted area of central Korea, primarily in Chungcheongbuk-do province, where it grows on rocky slopes and forest edges in well-drained soils at 300-1,000 feet (90-300 m) elevation.
 The species is classified as endangered in its native range due to habitat loss and its narrow geographic distribution.Suggested Uses

 Appearance